 We can always use os.path.splitext()

 function to get filename and extension.
-Its up to you to use whichever way you feel good.
+It's up to you to use whichever way you feel good.
 Feel free to tweak the script and experiment.

 >>> filename, file_extension = os.path.splitext('/path/to/somefile.ext') >>> filename '/path/to/somefile' >>> file_extension '.ext'